Cairnarvon/uptime/README.md

 Full documentation [here](http://packages.python.org/uptime/).
 Works with any version of Python from 2.5 on, including Python 3.

-Tested on Debian, FreeBSD, Windows XP, Mac OS X Lion, OpenIndiana, and Haiku.
-Expected to work with every vaguely reasonable Linux and BSD, every Windows since Windows 2000, and Plan 9 From Bell Labs.
+Tested on a bunch of platforms, expected to work on a bunch more.
+See the documentation for details.

 ### TODO